Messing With Bigfoot

 He was from Alytus, the same town where my mother had been baby-sitting when the Russians stormed into Lithuania in 1944.
 She got out in the nick of time with her aunt and her aunt’s four kids on a horse drawn wagon with a cow tied to the back.
 By 1966 it had been 22 years since she had seen anyone from her family, who were all stuck behind the Iron Curtain.

-Ona was just as industrious, and not about to be outdone by her husband.
+Vytas’s wife Ona was industrious and not about to be outdone by her husband.
 She ran the camp as much as he did, although she stayed on the girl’s side.
 She was the head of the Parents Committee of Zaibas, raised mounds of money for the Lithuanian Relief Fund, and was Outstanding Citizen of the Year in 1960.
-Cleveland mayor Ralph Locher gave her the award and a handshake in person.
+Cleveland mayor Ralph Locher gave her the award and a handshake to boot.

-They talked about Lithuania at the night-time campfire like it was the best place in the world, but none of had ever been there.
+They told us about Lithuania at the night-time campfire like it was the best place in the world, but none of had ever been there.
 Lithuania was like Bigfoot, something we heard about, but didn’t know if it was real or not.
-When they talked about the Baltic and the dunes, all we could picture were the dunes at Mentor Headlands State Park on Lake Erie.
+When they talked about the Baltic and the dunes at Nida, all we could picture were the dunes at Mentor Headlands State Park on Lake Erie.
 That’s what we knew.
 We didn’t know Lithuania from the man in the moon.

 The younger scouts worked on merit badges in the afternoon.
 We were free to drift off, which we did, fooling around, exploring the shoreline, and mumbling the peg in secluded top-secret spots.